revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 ---

-22. How would you use a URL module in Node.js?
+22.How would you use a URL module in Node.js?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)